 Universal Basic Income (UBI) is a regular, cash payment that everyone receives regardless of their circumstance.
-It is a policy proposal considered around the world, with a spike in interest in response to the COVID-19 crisis when it has been suggested as both an emergency and recovery measure.
+It is a policy proposal considered around the world, with a spike in interest in response to the COVID-19 crisis when it was suggested as both an emergency and recovery measure.
 If set at a high enough level and implemented universally across the globe, UBI has the potential to eliminate absolute poverty.

 Most responses to the current mental health crisis have focussed on what individuals, rather than society, can do to improve their mental health.
 Could a UBI safeguard mental health and prevent mental illness?
-By tackling social isolation, poverty and inequality could UBI also be a long-term strategy to prevent mental illness and improve mental health?
+By tackling social isolation, poverty and inequality, could UBI also be a long-term strategy to prevent mental illness and improve mental health?